yessergire/TrainDiagram/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Architecture
-The diagram is drawn by has
+The data is downloaded and processed by `ScheduleComponent` which then feeds to data to the diagram.
+The diagram is drawn the `TrainDiagramComponent`.
+The train schedules are fetched using `ScheduleService`.
+The `StationsService` gets the train station data, and the `TrackingService` gets the train tracking data.
+Any updates on the state are handled by the `UIService`.